Karanpr-18/Used_car_project/README.md

-Thank you!
-Here's the revised **professional README text** with your clarification included:

----

 # Used Car Price Analysis and Prediction

 This project presents a comprehensive end-to-end workflow for analyzing and predicting used car prices.
 It includes data preprocessing, exploratory data analysis, model evaluation, and an interactive browser-based prediction tool.
 The entire application is structured as a multi-page web interface and is hosted using GitHub Pages.